arup-group/ansible-role-speckleserver/README.md

 Let's Encrypt's Certbot is also useful if you need SSL/TLS security on a public-facing instance (again, consider geerlingguy.certbot from Jeff Geerling)

+If you need a MongoDB instance alongside this, I'd recommend undergreen.mongodb(covers RHEL/CentOS as well as Debian/Ubuntu).
+This is particularly useful in AWS regions where DocumentDB is not available.

 Testing / Development
 ---------------------